umcu/clinlp/docs/source/components.md

 #### Concept dictionary from external source

-When matching entities, it is possible to load external lists of concepts (e.g. from a medical thesaurus such as UMLS) from `csv` through the `create_concept_dict` function.
+External lists of concepts (e.g. from a medical thesaurus such as UMLS) can also be loaded directly from `csv` through the `create_concept_dict` function.
 Your `csv` should contain a combination of concept and phrase on each line, with optional columns to configure the `Term`-options described above (e.g. `attribute`, `proximity`, `fuzzy`).
 You may present the columns in any order, but make sure the names match the `Term` attributes.
 Any other columns are ignored.
 For example:

 | **concept** | **phrase** | **attr** | **proximity** | **fuzzy** | **fuzzy_min_len** | **pseudo** | **comment** |
 |--|--|--|--|--|--|--|--|